MdSazzadIslam/nextjs-mongo-crud/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
-Don't forget to give this repo a ⭐ if you like this repo and want to appreciate my efforts
+Don't forget to give this repo a ⭐ if you like and want to appreciate my efforts

 First, run the development server: